Learn to bake a delicious basic muffin recipe (with variations) to let you personalize a muffin for any day or any mood.

-A basic muffin recipe doesn’t need the precision of a scratch made cupcake.
+A basic muffin recipe doesn’t require the precision of a scratch made cupcake.

-Honestly, muffins are actually a quick bread served in a cupcake wrapper.
+Honestly, muffins are a quick bread served in a cupcake wrapper.

 I love this basic muffin recipe, because it tastes great on its own, which is a huge win if you are dealing with picky eaters.